DeepSeaCRU/South-Atlantic-Benthic-Habitat-Classification/README.md

 The code and files contained in this repository support replication of a regional benthic habitat classification of the South Atlantic produced by McQuaid et al. (in prep).
 We used statistical clustering algorithms to classify broad-scale (10km2) environmental data into distinct habitat classes, which reflect variation in physical conditions and we assume support distinct biological communities.

 Process for running the scripts:
-*<br /> Step 1: Run the non-hierarchical approach using the script "NHApproach NP Clustering & Final Classification.R" and inputs from the table below
+<br /> - Step 1: Run the non-hierarchical approach using the script "NHApproach NP Clustering & Final Classification.R" and inputs from the table below
-*<br /> Step 2: Run Level 1 of the hierarchical approach using the script "HApproach Level1 - PCAs NP.R" and inputs from the table below
+<br /> - Step 2: Run Level 1 of the hierarchical approach using the script "HApproach Level1 - PCAs NP.R" and inputs from the table below
-*<br /> Step 3: Produce a confidence layer for Level 1 of the hierarchical approach using the script "HApproach Level1 - confusion Index.R"
+<br /> - Step 3: Produce a confidence layer for Level 1 of the hierarchical approach using the script "HApproach Level1 - confusion Index.R"
-*<br /> Step 4: Run Level 2 of the hierarchical approach using the script "HApproach_Level2,3_RScript NP.R" and the classification outputs of Step 3 (Level 1) as inputs
+<br /> - Step 4: Run Level 2 of the hierarchical approach using the script "HApproach_Level2,3_RScript NP.R" and the classification outputs of Step 3 (Level 1) as inputs
-*<br /> Step 5: Adapt the script "HApproach_Level2,3_RScript NP.R" to run Level 3 of the hierarchical approach using the classification outputs of Step 4 (Level 2) as inputs
+<br /> - Step 5: Adapt the script "HApproach_Level2,3_RScript NP.R" to run Level 3 of the hierarchical approach using the classification outputs of Step 4 (Level 2) as inputs

 Folder/file descriptions: